 6. Ask Them to Consider You for Future Projects

-If all else fails and your freelance writing clients tell you that they’re all good for content for the time being, you can ask them to keep you in mind for future opportunities.
+If all else fails and your freelance writing clients tell you that they’re all good for content for the time being, you can ask them to bear you in mind for future opportunities.

-Finally, if you did the last step and a blogging client promises to get in touch with you but then conveniently forgets, it’s up to you to remind them.
+Finally, if you followed the last step and a client promises to get in touch with you but then conveniently forgets, it’s up to you to follow up.

 People are busy and often easily distracted in the Information Age, so you need to put yourself out there to take your freelancing game to the next level.
 I mean, I have freelance writing clients that I’ve worked with since I first started freelancing who STILL need a prod when it comes to arranging their monthly blog post.